leassis91/wandb-cicid/README.md

 # wandb-cicid

-These are resources for the W&B CI/CD and ML Course.
+This repo contains resources for the W&B CI/CD and ML Course.